the-emmon/m2-libraries/UrlEncode/README.md

 ## Overview ##
-A URL-encoding library with "full" mode for encoding url parameters, as well as a "light" mode that ignores "=", "?", and "&" characters.
+A URL-encoding library with a "full" mode for encoding url parameters, as well as a "light" mode that ignores "=", "?", and "&" characters.

 ## Example ##
 Light mode: